Information for Imperial Students

 - Do I have to pay tuition fees ?

 You must have an adequate proficiency in the relevant language to be eligible to study abroad in an overseas institution where English is not an official language.
-If you are not registered by the Department of Chemistry as being a fluent speaker in the relevant language, taking a language course for your ancillary programme in year 1 and thus year 2 is compulsory.
+You must study the language course for your ancillary programme for degree credit across years 1 to 3.

 - Can I transfer on to a Chemistry with Research Abroad Degree Programme?

 Students are able to transfer degree programmes on the condition that they meet the minimum requirements for the programme.
-The final possibility to transfer programmes is the end of year 2 which is unusual within the UK system where typically such a decision needs to be made at the end of year 1.
+The final possibility to transfer programmes is the end of year 2.